caseyg/awesome/TOPICS.md

 *   [machinomy/awesome-non-financial-blockchain](https://github.com/machinomy/awesome-non-financial-blockchain) - Curated list of projects that build non-financial applications of blockchain

+*   [postlight/awesome-cms](https://github.com/postlight/awesome-cms) - 📚 A collection of open and closed source Content Management Systems (CMS) for your perusal.

+*   [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers

+*   [AllThingsSmitty/css-protips](https://github.com/AllThingsSmitty/css-protips) - ⚡️ A collection of tips to help take your CSS skills pro 🦾

 ## design-md

 *   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files analysis by popular brand design systems.
 Drop one into your project and let coding agents generate a matching UI.